isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **What service account do I use on the Register a Service Account page to be able to gain access to protected data?**

+On the Register a Service account page you are asked to input a service account ID.
+You need to go to the IAM and Admin page which can be found in your console for you Google Cloud Project to find the correct service account.
+The service account you would like to use is named, "Compute Engine default service account".
+Please input that service account in the Reegister a service account page.

 **Why can't I re-authorized my Service Account on my Google Cloud Projct?**